regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 #### Submit Proposals

-The next sections of the tutorial provides governance proposal examples.
-Each example only includes one message but all messages could be included within a single proposal in which case all messages included would all be executed within the same transaction when the proposal is executed.
+In the following sections, examples of message-based governance proposals using `ecocredit` and `authz` messages are provided.
+Each example only includes one message but all messages could be included within a single message-based governance proposal in which case all messages would be executed in the order provided when the proposal is executed.

 ## Add Credit Type

-...
+In this section we submit a message-based governance proposal to add a [credit type](../../modules/ecocredit/01_concepts.md#credit-type) to an allowlist of network approved credit types.
+A credit type represents the primary unit of measurement used when measuring ecological outcomes and is used when creating new credit classes.

+For more information about credit types, see [Ecocredit Overview](../../modules/ecocredit) and [Ecocredit Concepts](../../modules/ecocredit/01_concepts.md).

 ### Create Proposal